Can I give my car back to the finance company?

 Can handing your car back affect your credit rating?

-Handing your car back to the finance company can impact your credit rating, especially if it's done through voluntary termination or if you default on the loan.
-Missed payments or defaulting on the loan can remain on your credit report for several years, and may mean you are refused car finance or other types of credit in future.
+Handing your car back to the finance company can impact your credit rating, especially if it's done through voluntary surrender or if you default on the loan.
+Missed payments or defaulting on the loan will affect your credit score and can remain on your credit report for several years, and may mean you are refused car finance or other types of credit in future.
+Voluntary Termination does not negatively affect your credit score as long as all payments have been made on time.

 Can I give a faulty car back to the finance company?

 Returning a faulty car to the finance company is possible under certain circumstances, particularly if the vehicle has significant defects that affect its safety or usability.
+You may have the right to reject it or request repairs under the Consumer Rights Act 2015 or your finance agreement’s warranty terms.
 Some car finance agreements come with warranties, even on used cars, which may cover you for any faults that crop up with the vehicle within a certain time frame.
-However, you may need to follow specific procedures outlined in your finance agreement or consumer protection laws to hand the car back, so it’s worth checking the details with your finance company.
+However, you may need to follow specific procedures outlined in your finance agreement or consumer protection laws to hand the car back, so it’s worth checking the details with your finance company before trying to return it.

 Can I get a break from my car finance?

-Seeking a break from car finance, such as a payment holiday or temporary suspension, may be possible depending on your finance provider's policies and your individual circumstances.
+Seeking a break from car finance, such as a payment holiday, loan restructure or temporary suspension, may be possible depending on your finance provider's policies and your individual circumstances.
 You should contact your finance company as soon as you encounter difficulties to explore available options and avoid missing payments, as this can have negative impacts on your credit score.

 How does voluntary termination of car finance work?